Chapter 2 : Two

 "It was the same as every year."

 "Oh, good.
-I wish we didn't have class tomorrow."
+I wish we didn't have class tomorrow," I said after a moment.

 "I'll admit that I complain, just not as much as you."